What is a short-term rental? A complete beginner’s guide

 Entire homes

-Example: A beachside retreatAirbnb and Airbnb alternatives list entire homes that double as seaside sanctuaries, mountain retreats and urban oases.
-The key component of qualifying as an entire home is that the rental must have a living area, bathroom and cooking space separate from shared spaces.
+Example: A beachside retreatAirbnb and Airbnb alternatives list entire homes that range from seaside getaways to mountain cabins and urban apartments.
+To qualify as an entire home, the property must have a private living area, bathroom, and kitchen — fully separate from any shared spaces.

 Accessory dwellings

 Example: A private guest suiteSome jurisdictions allow homeowners to rent out a room in their primary residence as a short-term rental.
-The room can serve one or multiple guests at a time and can potentially include access to shared spaces like a kitchen or yard.
-Like an accessory dwelling, private rooms can sometimes include private entrances.
+The room can accommodate one or more guests and sometimes offer access to shared spaces like a kitchen or yard.
+Like ADUs, some private rooms can include separate entrances for added privacy.

 Both short-term and long-term rentals are investment properties that homeowners can use to generate rental income.
 The length of the lease between owner and tenant often determines which type of rental agreement both parties will abide by.A long-term rental is generally a lease agreement for tenants who live at a rental property for at least 90 days, although some landlords require a minimum of 180 days or a full calendar year.
 A short-term rental, however, is generally available to lease for less than 30 consecutive days.